mobile-dev-inc/action-upload/README.md

     app-file: app.zip
 ```

-`app-file` should point to an x86 compatible Simulator build packaged in a `zip` archive
+`app-file` should point to an x86 compatible Simulator build packaged in a `zip` archive or an iOS `.app` file

 # Custom workspace location